 There will be Council time and costs involved in finding an appropriate site and undertaking necessary feasibility work and site assessments.
 Therefore, the Council will apply a 10% enabling / on-cost to the indexed sum to cover the costs involved in ensuring that the monies are used to provide much needed affordable homes or fund other projects that assist the delivery of them.

 The old Appendix 3 which set out the Methodology for calculating the commuted sum payment needed in lieu of providing affordable housing on site has been deleted.

+Supplementary Documents include the following:

+Regulation 12 Statement of Consultation

+Statement of Representation

+Equality’s Screening Report

+SEA Screening Statement

+Affordable Housing Commuted Sums Methodology Review, Dixon Searle Partnership, January 2025 (together with its three appendices).

+Affordable Housing Financial Contributions Study, Stage 2: Final Recommendations, Dixon Searle Partnership, March 2025